Guide for Families

 - Travel Arrangements: how to make them and important program dates

-What to Do While Your Study is Abroad
+What to Do While Your Student is Abroad

 - Maintain communication with reasonable frequency but not on a daily basis.